 Neuroplasticity is the ability of the brain to form and reorganize synaptic connections, which are connections between brain cells, in response to learning and experiences.
 Brain training is done with the intention to improve neuroplasticity.
-There is opposing research regarding brain training, with some supporting its impact while other scientists concluding, based on the same data, that training results in minimal effects.
+There is opposing research regarding brain training, with some supporting its impact and others concluding, based on the same data, that training results in minimal effects.

 Subscribe to our Newsletter!

 Some of the top-performing brain training apps available

 With more than 25 million downloads, Elevate has been voted Apple’s App of the Year (2014).
 Elevate aims to build communication and analytical skills with more than 40 games.
 You can measure performance with other players and work on customized training programs.
 The games are relatively more “serious” compared to most on this list.
 Elevate gives you a reading of performance in 5 key areas: reading, writing, speaking, listening, and mathematics.
 It’s a free install with premium features available for US$4.99 a month or US$39.99 a year.
 Available on iOS and Android.

 One of the most popular brain games available, Lumosity was one of the first brain training apps that started the phenomenon.
 The fun and often addictive games are said to help a person’s cognitive function more than through solving crosswords.
 Created with the help of more than 100 researchers from around the world, Lumosity has a user base of more than 85 million and helps a person in improving their memory, focus, and problem-solving.
 When you complete a task, you are shown results compared to others in your age group.
 The 50 games that come in Lumosity cost US$11.99 per month or US$59.99 for 1 year.